Carrier-neutral Data Center

 But the data center is only one piece of the infrastructure puzzle.
 The other pieces are the internet service providers (ISPs) that connect an organization’s network to the internet, which allow them to reach customers and conduct everyday business.

 A carrier-neutral facility is simply a data center that is entirely independent of these network providers.
 It is not owned and operated by a single ISP, instead offering a wide variety of connection options to its colocation customers.
 These connectivity options are further enhanced by direct connections to cloud services, which are often facilitated over a single cross-connect for superior performance.
+This flexibility makes colocation solutions an excellent choice for small businesses seeking reliable, scalable, and high-performance infrastructure without being tied to a single service provider.

 Why is Carrier-Neutrality So Important?